hasname/feedgen/README.md

 We use `uv` to manage the running environment along with `uwsgi` to run the uWSGI server, therefore you choose whatever you like to adopt these utilities.

+## Development

+There are two commands in GNUmakefile to help you develop:

+    make rundev
+    make test

 ## Update

 For `GNUmakefile.local`, you can set something like this: